 You must also keep the statute of limitations in mind.

-Having a team of competent Dallas car accident attorneys with you can go a long way in ensuring that you practice your legal rights effectively.
+Having an experienced Dallas car accident attorney with you can go a long way in ensuring that you protect your legal rights effectively.

 No two car accidents are the same, they may be similar, but not the same.